-Majority of people press snooze at least once, which often gets them behind their daily schedule.
+The majority of people press snooze at least once, which often gets them behind their daily schedule.

-So how does one wake up naturally without an alarm clock ?
-How does one forego the habit of pressing the snooze button ?
+So how does one wake up naturally without an alarm clock?
+How does one forego the habit of pressing the snooze button?

 Staying cooped up indoors could only make your tiredness worse.
 It’s a lot easier to justify lying down on the bed or sofa if you’re inside and close to your cozy furniture.
 Going outside helps oxygenate your blood.

 The fresh air is rejuvenating.
 Plus, if the sun is out, then the exposure to natural light can help maintain a normal circadian rhythm or reset one that’s been detailed.

 Moving around is excellent to wake you up naturally, especially if you can break a sweat.
 No time to hit the gym or go on a jog?
 Try doing a short exercise circuit at home.